LibLogic/NN_MongoDB/README.md

 - Set up a test in Mocha to increment the weight of all records by one

 # Version 7
-- added an Author Schema
+- Added an Author Model & Schema

+# Version 8
+-